 From 2000-2004, Woodward served as the Director of External Affairs at LSU.
 Woodward helped lead the university to unprecedented economic growth, paving the way for its move from a Tier II to Tier I research institution.
 Woodward also served as the Chancellor’s representative to the athletics department.
 During his time with the Tigers, the school celebrated 10 NCAA national championships, including one in football in 2003.

-Prior to working in higher education, Woodward co-owned a government and public relations firm in Baton Rouge and provided strategic policy direction to Fortune 500 corporations, including clients in the education, insurance and oil industries.
-He also worked on behalf of the Louisiana Nature Conservancy and the New Orleans Center for Creative Arts, and served on the Board of Directors of the Baton Rouge Food Bank.
+After serving as a political consultant and legislative liaison in Baton Rouge, Woodward founded a government and public relations firm in the mid-1990s, providing strategic policy direction to Fortune 500 corporations, including clients in the education, insurance and oil industries.
+He also worked on behalf of the Louisiana Nature Conservancy and the New Orleans Center for Creative Arts, as well as served on the Board of Directors of the Baton Rouge Food Bank.

 Woodward earned a bachelor’s degree in political science from LSU in 1985.
 He is married to Nanette Dicharry and has two adult sons, Michael and Josh Evans.